The Most Comprehensive Guide to the Russian Genitive Case

 Endings for plural nouns in the Genitive case

-Table from the Guide to the Genitive case
+This table is taken from the book “The Most Comprehensive Guide to the Genitive Case”

 Let’s now sum up the Genitive case endings for plural nouns and create a clear system out of it to make it more simple.